fiveten59/Vdr_installer/README.md

 * submenu b) Uninstall VDR-2.6.x

 Point 4)
-* submenu a) Install Plugins (softhddevice dvbapi skinnopacity radio iptv vnsiserver)
+* submenu a) Install Plugins (softhddevice dvbapi skinflatplus radio iptv vnsiserver)
 * submenu b) Uninstall Plugins

 Point 5)
-* submenu a) Configure VDR and all the system creating icons and something else :-)
+* submenu a) Configure VDR and all the system
 * submenu b) you can reconfigure the system

 Point 6) Exit